Pictures and Chinese characters

 For me, the immediate impression of this ancient Chinese character is a person bending down working in a field, a working peasant.
 Others think differently.
 If you search on the internet, you can see a few different picture-interpretations of this ancient script, such as a person bowing, or a person extending one hand out ready for a handshake.

-The ancient character “person” has changed over time, from a bending down peasant into a walking person, which means we need a different picture to illustrate the character “人” we use now.
+The ancient character “person” has changed over time, from a bending down peasant into a walking person, which means we need a different picture to illustrate the character “人”.

 But there is a problem that the same picture looks so much like another character “入”, which looks like a direct descendant from the ancient script “人”.
-Shall we say, more “person” than “person” itself!
+But it is not.

-It is fun and interesting to know a little bit about the origins of Chinese characters, but endlessly explaining Chinese characters through pictures seems to me a departure from the core of teaching Chinese reading and writing, especially when the goal is to become literate in Chinese as efficient as possible.
+It is fun and interesting to know a little bit about the origins of Chinese characters, but endlessly explaining Chinese characters through pictures seems to me a departure from the core of teaching Chinese reading and writing, especially when the goal is to become literate in Chinese quickly.

 Moreover, using pictures to illustrate Chinese characters may cause misconceptions.
 While the picture can magnify one meaning of the character, it also covers up many other meanings.
 For example, if I used a picture of the sun to illustrate the character “日”, this would drive into students’ mind that this character means the sun.
 However, nowadays we usually use “太阳” for the sun, and use “日” to express other messages, such as “day”, “life”, “time”, which the picture of the sun can not convey immediately.